-Remember that once you have signed the tenancy agreement, you have accepted the property as it is.
+Remember that once you have signed the tenancy agreement, you have accepted the property as it is (subject to lessor obligation for cleanliness and repairs).
 For example, if there is no heater in the property when you sign the agreement, the lessor does not have to provide you with a heater during the tenancy.

-You can see our "Inspecting a Property Checklist" for more details.
+You can see our Inspecting a Property Checklist for more details.